UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Conclusion

 \section{Conclusion}

-In this work, we presented UAM, the first dedicated backbone for cell radiomics analysis and tumor classification.
-UAM unifies the strengths of the Transformer and Mamba architectures within a single framework, eliminating the need for ratio tuning and substantially enhancing radiomics representation learning.
+In this work, we presented UAM, the first dedicated backbone for cell image analysis and tumor classification.
+UAM unifies the strengths of the Transformer and Mamba architectures within a single framework, eliminating the need for ratio tuning and substantially enhancing image representation learning.
 It comprises two core components: the Amamba encoder, which leverages Mamba-generated embeddings within a cross-attention mechanism to capture global dependencies, and the Amamba-MoE encoder, which integrates a Mixture-of-Experts module to efficiently process fused attention-Mamba outputs and improve model capacity.
-Moreover, we introduced a multimodal UAM framework that integrates image and cell radiomics features for joint tumor classification and segmentation.
+Moreover, we introduced a multimodal UAM framework that integrates image embeddings from UAM and BiomedParse for joint tumor classification and segmentation.
 Extensive experiments demonstrate that UAM achieves state-of-the-art performance across multiple datasets and tasks, validating its effectiveness, flexibility, and generalization ability.
-These results highlight the potential of UAM as a foundation for radiomics-driven cancer diagnosis and the integrative analysis of multimodal biomedical data.
+These results highlight the potential of UAM as a foundation for cancer diagnosis and the integrative analysis of multimodal biomedical data.

 {

 }